tomquinonero/carrot-css/docs/documentation/buttons.md

 Carrot-css provides you with a `button` class for you to use.
 It includes different semantic buttons, some different sizes and some outline.

-To use them you must use the `button` class _in addtion_ to any modifier you'll use.
+To use them you must use the `button` class _in addition_ to any modifier you'll use.
 We use the [BEM methodology](http://getbem.com/introduction/) so modifier will all start with `button--`.

 ## Semantic buttons